How to get an official ‘natural’ product in New Zealand

 HOW TO GET AN OFFICIAL ‘NATURAL’ PRODUCT

 To be able to make the claim that a product is certified as ‘natural’ you must adhere to a list of protocols and pay for a certification of your actions.
-The high cost of that has prevented Dot and Georgia from getting that particular paperwork while they are still a small business but in preparation for doing it in future, their product does meet the certification protocols.
+The high cost of that has prevented Dot and Georgia from getting the particular paperwork while they are still a small business.
+However, their product does meet the certification protocols.

 There is also the therapeutic approval process which outlines what health claims you can (and can’t) say about your product on labels or in advertising material.
 The process is called TAPS (Therapeutic Advertising Pre-vetting System) and thanks to all of Georgia’s careful research into the scientific claims for paeoniflorin, they have passed it.

-“That is going to regulate the environment a lot more so it will restrict what people can sell, and you will have to have permitted ingredients and permitted health claims,” says Dot.
+“That was going to regulate the environment a lot more and restrict what people can sell, and you would have to have permitted ingredients and permitted health claims,” says Dot.